 - 1. "Pecuniary gain," "pecuniary loss," and "offense" are defined in the Commentary to §8A1.2 (Application Instructions Organizations).
 Note that subsections (a)(2) and (a)(3) contain certain limitations as to the use of pecuniary gain and pecuniary loss in determining the base fine.
 Under subsection (a)(2), the pecuniary gain used to determine the base fine is the pecuniary gain to the organization from the offense.
 Under subsection (a)(3), the pecuniary loss used to determine the base fine is the pecuniary loss from the offense caused by the organization, to the extent that such loss was caused intentionally, knowingly, or recklessly. - 2.
 Under 18 U.S.C. § 3571(d), the court is not required to calculate pecuniary loss or pecuniary gain to the extent that determination of loss or gain would unduly complicate or prolong the sentencing process.
 Nevertheless, the court may need to approximate loss in order to calculate offense levels under Chapter Two.
 See Commentary to §2B1.1 (Larceny, Embezzlement, and Other Forms of Theft).
 If loss is approximated for purposes of determining the applicable offense level, the court should use that approximation as the starting point for calculating pecuniary loss under this section. - 3.
 In a case of an attempted offense or a conspiracy to commit an offense, pecuniary loss and pecuniary gain are to be determined in accordance with the principles stated in \$2X1.1 (Attempt, Solicitation, or Conspiracy). - 4.
 In a case involving multiple participants (i.e., multiple organizations, or the organization and individual(s) unassociated with the organization), the applicable offense level is to be determined without regard to apportionment of the gain from or loss caused by the offense.
 See §1B1.3 (Relevant Conduct).
 However, if the base fine is determined under subsections (a)(2) or (a)(3), the court may, as appropriate, apportion gain or loss considering the defendant's relative culpability and other pertinent factors.
 Note also that under §2R1.1(d)(1), the volume of commerce, which is used in determining a proxy for loss under §8C2.4(a)(3), is limited to the volume of commerce attributable to the defendant. - 5.
-Special instructions regarding the determination of the base fine are contained in: \$2B4.1 (Bribery in Procurement of Bank Loan and Other Commercial Bribery); \$2C1.1 (Offering, Giving, Soliciting, or Receiving a Bribe; Extortion Under Color of Official Right); \$2C1.2 (Offering, Giving, Soliciting, or Receiving a Gratuity); \$2E5.1 (Offering, Accepting, or Soliciting a Bribe or Gratuity Affecting the Operation of an Employee Welfare or Pension Benefit Plan); \$2R1.1 (Bid-Rigging, Price-Fixing or Market-Allocation Agreements Among Competitors); \$2S1.1

-(Laundering of Monetary Instruments); \$2S1.2 (Engaging in Monetary Transactions in Property Derived from Specified Unlawful Activity); \$2S1.3 (Failure to Report Monetary Transactions; Structuring Transactions to Evade Reporting Requirements); and \$2S1.4 (Failure to File Currency and Monetary Instrument Report).
+Special instructions regarding the determination of the base fine are contained in: \$2B4.1 (Bribery in Procurement of Bank Loan and Other Commercial Bribery); \$2C1.1 (Offering, Giving, Soliciting, or Receiving a Bribe; Extortion Under Color of Official Right); \$2C1.2 (Offering, Giving, Soliciting, or Receiving a Gratuity); \$2E5.1 (Offering, Accepting, or Soliciting a Bribe or Gratuity Affecting the Operation of an Employee Welfare or Pension Benefit Plan; Prohibited Payments or Lending of Money by Employer or Agent to Employees, Representatives, or Labor Organizations); §2R1.1 (Bid-Rigging, Price-Fixing or Market-Allocation Agreements Among Competitors); §2S1.1 (Laundering of Monetary Instruments); §2S1.2 (Engaging in Monetary Transactions in Property Derived from Specified Unlawful Activity); and §2S1.3 (Structuring Transactions to Evade Reporting Requirements; Failure to Report Cash or Monetary Transactions; Failure to File Currency and Monetary Instrument Report; Knowingly Filing False Reports).